Jack and the Beanstalk (1974 film)

-Jack and the Beanstalk (ジャックと豆の木, Jakku to Mame no Ki) is a 1974 Japanese animated feature film produced by Group TAC and Nippon Herald Films and directed by Gisaburō Sugii.
-Styled after classical Western animation, it is a musical fantasy based on the fairy tale of the same name with the screenplay by Shūji Hirami, music organization by Yū Aku and songs and score composed and arranged by Takashi Miki with Shun'ichi Tokura and Tadao Inōe.
+Jack and the Beanstalk (ジャックと豆の木, Jakku to Mame no Ki) is a 1974 Japanese animated feature film produced by Group TAC (as its debut film), distributed by Nippon Herald Films and directed by Gisaburō Sugii.
+Styled after classical Western animation, it is a musical fantasy based on the fairy-tale of the same name with the screenplay by Shūji Hirami, music organization by Yū Aku and songs and score composed and arranged by Takashi Miki with Shun'ichi Tokura and Tadao Inōe.
 It was released in Japan on July 20, 1974 and in the United States by Columbia Pictures in 1976.

 Plot

 Jack resides with his mother in a small house out in the country.
 Being very poor, they eventually find themselves forced to sell their cow, which has stopped giving milk.
 Jack runs into a mysterious man on the way into town and trades the cow for a handful of "magic" beans.
 Jack's mother becomes angry at him and spanks him with a broom before throwing the beans out the window.

 As Jack sleeps, the beanstalk grows, much to the astonishment of Jack's dog, Crosby.
-Crosby is even more surprised to see a mouse in a dress names Laura descending the beanstalk.
+Crosby is even more surprised to see a mouse in a dress and hennin named Laura descending the beanstalk.
 Jack awakens and is also amazed at the sight of the beanstalk.
 The mouse convinces Jack and Crosby to accompany her up the beanstalk.

 Upon arriving at the top, the trio find themselves in the courtyard of a castle, where they find a girl who appears to be in a trance looking at them.
 The girl, Margaret, is the princess of the castle.
-Her mother and father have disappeared, but she claims to be happy since she will soon be marrying her beloved prince, Tulip, who is actually a giant.
+Her mother and father have been killed by a Witch, but she claims to be happy since she will soon be marrying her beloved prince, Tulip, whom, unbeknownst to her, is actually a giant.
 Margaret introduces Jack to Tulip's mother, Madame Alisson "Alice" Hecuba, who herself is actually an evil witch that has put the princess under a spell.
 The witch aspires to become queen of the Land of the Clouds when Tulip and Margaret are married.

-Madame Hecuba takes Jack to an upstairs dining hall, where she feeds him some soup intended to put him to sleep.
+Madame Hecuba takes Jack to an upstairs dining hall, where she feeds him some soup intended to put him to sleep so she can eat him and gain his youth.
 She has to hide him quickly when Tulip, who is not very bright, arrives upstairs.
 As he is eating, Tulip smells Jack's presence.
 Jack manages to escape, much to the chagrin of Hecuba, who orders Tulip to find him and promises to share Jack with him.